We'll let you in on a little secret: there is life after your ATAR results.

 You can also gain entry to most undergraduate degrees if you complete a VET or TAFE Certificate IV (or higher).
 A VET course can give you a good ‘taste’ of studying your chosen subject and a solid understanding of key principles which you’ll build upon in your degree.
 On completion, you can receive credit for prior learning which will enable you to fast-track your university degree.

 Another acronym!
 STAT is the Special Tertiary Admission Test developed by the Australian Council for Educational Research to assess skills and knowledge commonly considered important for success in tertiary study (for example, you may be required to read and think about a prose passage, interpret a graph, use basic mathematical relationships or make inferences from a table of data).
-It’s a two-hour multiple-choice exam which costs $125 to sit.

 If you think STAT could be the right path for you, you can find out more about it here – including practice material and other support.
 And then when you’re ready, apply through SATAC – you’ll be asked in your application if you want to sit the STAT exam.
 You’ll then be given a choice of venues and dates depending on when you apply.